When talking about higher education in the United States, it often feels like there are colleges and universities—and then there’s the Ivy League.

 Finally, the impact of attending an Ivy League school lasts long after graduation.
 Because of the substantial social and political clout associated with attending these schools, students may find that having an Ivy League university on their résumé opens doors to impressive jobs, internships, research positions, and more.

-Even though the Ivy League comprises incredible institutions that afford many special opportunities and privileges, it’s important to note that they are not the definitive list of the “best” colleges.
+However, even though the Ivy League comprises incredible institutions that afford many special opportunities and privileges, it’s important to note that they are not the definitive list of the “best” colleges.
 Other institutions offer similar—even superior—facilities, professors, opportunities, and more.

 Private schools such as Stanford University, University of Chicago, and Massachusetts Institute of Technology (to name just a few) frequently go toe-to-toe with the Ivy League on “best college” lists.
 In terms of mind-bogglingly low acceptance rates, schools like Alice Lloyd College, the Juilliard School, and the Curtis Institute of Music have most Ivy League universities beat.
 And a whole list of comparable state schools—aka the “Public Ivies”—has sprung up in recent years, with institutions like University of Michigan—Ann Arbor; University of California, Berkeley; and University of Virginia giving the “old” Ivies a run for their money.